 01 October 2018 - 01 October 2018

-Featuring artefacts from both the First and Second World Wars, find out more about the history of the town during the wars.
+Featuring artefacts from WWI and WWII, find out more about the history of wartime Bungay

 Church is located in town centre with near by public car parks.

 There is a small step into nave from the porch.